 After your stop at the Ranger Centre in Macclesfield Forest, cross over, walk around the short nature trail with wooden carvings next to Trentabank Reservoir.
 Look out for those herons too!

-Now take the trail heading straight up through Macclesfield Forest, signposted Shutlingsloe, this is where the climb uphill starts, it’s gradually but you notice it after walking on mainly flat paths through the woods.
+Now take the trail heading straight up through Macclesfield Forest, signposted Shutlingsloe.
+This is where the climb uphill starts, it’s gradual but you notice it after walking on mainly flat paths through the woods.

 After the first junction, you reach a crossroads.
 Keep going straight up, following the signs for Shutlingsloe walk.
-On this part of the trail, I saw deers crossing the path, so keep quiet and you might see some.
+On this part of the trail, I saw deer crossing the path, so keep quiet and you might see some!

 At the top of this path, you come out onto a wider trail, again with good signposts!
 Follow the trail up and look out for a fingerpost for Shutlingsloe, it’s a short walk to the top now.